Maxon-Computer/Cinema-4D-Python-API-Examples/scripts/05_modules/node/graph_descriptions/readme.md

 # Graph Descriptions

-Provides examples creating and modifying material graphs with graph descriptions.
+Provides examples for creating and modifying material graphs with graph descriptions.

 ## Examples